Optimisation of the vertex detector and measurement of Higgs decays to second-generation quarks at the CEPC: Flavour tagging algorithms and performance under inner radius/spatial resolution scans

+with \(S_{f\bar f}\in[0,1]\) and \(\sum_{f} S_{f\bar f} = 1\).
+The corresponding $S_{ff}$ distributions at event-level are shown in Appendix~\ref{app:appendix_C}.
+For a given physics measurement, the candidate \(H\to f\bar f\) signal events are defined as those satisfying \(S_{f\bar f}\) over the threshold, where the threshold score is scanned to optimise the product \(\epsilon \times P\), to balance the signal retention and background suppression, and thus the optimal measurement sensitivity.
+The \emph{efficiency} \(\epsilon\) is defined as the fraction of true \(H\to f\bar f\) signal events whose \(S_{f\bar f}\) value lies above the chosen threshold relative to the total number of simulated signal events.
+The \emph{purity} \(P\) is the fraction of selected events that truly originate from the \(H\to f\bar f\) decay, i.e.\ the ratio of correctly identified signal events to all selected events including background contributions.

-Using the event-level posterior eq.(\ref{eq:posterior}), we derive purity-efficiency curves by varying the score threshold (0 to 1) for \(H \to c\bar{c}\) and \(H \to s\bar{s}\).
-As previous results indicate that the impact of spatial resolution is minimal, figure~\ref{fig:EP} displays only the three representative values of the vertex inner radius.
-For \(H\to c\bar{c}\), the larger branching ratio yields efficiently reconstructed signals, with the maximum of \(\varepsilon \times P\) dominated by efficiency.
-In contrast, \(H\to s\bar{s}\) shows steeper purity degradation with tighter cuts, making its maximum of \(\varepsilon \times P\) more purity-dependent.
+Using the event-level posterior defined in Eq.~(\ref{eq:posterior}), the purity $P$, efficiency $\varepsilon$, and their product $\varepsilon\times P$ are evaluated as functions of the discriminant score $S_{ff}$.
+Since previous studies indicate that the impact of the spatial resolution on the flavour-tagging performance is small, figure~\ref{fig:EP} shows results only for three representative values of the vertex inner radius.
+For $H\to c\bar c$, the large branching ratio yields a high signal rate and good background separation over a broad range of $S_{cc}$.
+Both the efficiency and purity remain high for moderately tight selections, resulting in a broad maximum of $\varepsilon\times P$.
+In contrast, for $H\to s\bar s$, the maximum of $\varepsilon\times P$ is reached at relatively loose selections.
+Although the purity improves with increasing $S_{ss}$, the rapid loss of signal efficiency dominates the behaviour of $\varepsilon\times P$, making the optimal working point primarily driven by signal efficiency.

 The maximum of \(\varepsilon \times P\) quantifies analysis quality, which is summarized in figure~\ref{fig:maxEP}.
 In \(H \to c\bar{c}\), the maximum of \(\varepsilon \times P\) scales linearly with \(R_{\text{rad}}\), shifting by 8\% per factor-of-two radius change; \(H \to s\bar{s}\) exhibits similar trends but with larger statistical fluctuations (due to lower signal yield), with the maximum of \(\varepsilon \times P\) varying by ~12\% under the same radius scans.
 These results reinforce the innermost vertex radius as the primary key point for optimising both decay channels, with pixel resolution showing a marginal impact.